googleworkspace/oneroster-integration-conformance-tests/README.md

 *Note: This is separate from [1EdTech’s conformance testing](https://www.imsglobal.org/ims-oneroster-v11-final-conformance-guide) and does not grant any certification for conformance.*

 ## How to run
-The test suite can be downloaded and run using [Jupyter notebook](https://docs.jupyter.org/en/latest/running.html) or can be uploaded to [Google Colab](https://colab.sandbox.google.com/).
+View directly in [Google Colab](https://colab.research.google.com/github/googleworkspace/oneroster-integration-conformance-tests/blob/main/oneroster_1_1_test_suite.ipynb) OR download and run using [Jupyter notebook](https://docs.jupyter.org/en/latest/running.html).

 Before you run the tests, you will need: